marccodera/Udacity_ND_FS-Project4_NeighbourhoodMap/README.md

 # Udacity FullStack Nanodegree - Project 4 Neighbourhood Map

 "Udacity FullStack Nanodegree - Project 4 Neighbourhood Map" is a project made at Udacity using Google Maps API, Foursquare API and developed in View-Model-ViewModel standard using KnockoutJS.
-It also uses jQuery and Bootstrap, created by [Marc Codera Campos].
+It also uses jQuery and Bootstrap, created by Marc Codera Campos.

 It shows a map of Terrassa neighbourhood and the most popular venues, there's a Menu Toggle that shows a list of all the items marked in the map and this list can be filtered by categories.